 The diagnosis of dilated cardiomyopathy is based on the person's symptoms, the results of a physical examination, and additional tests.
 Doctors look for other causes of a dilated heart, such as a previous heart attack, chronic high blood pressure, or a damaged heart valve.

 Blood tests for common viruses that can cause dilated cardiomyopathy are done when doctors suspect infection as a cause.

 Electrocardiography (ECG) may detect abnormalities in the electrical activity of the heart.
 However, these abnormalities are usually not sufficient evidence for a diagnosis.

-Echocardiography, which uses ultrasound waves to produce an image of the heart, is the most useful procedure because it can show both the size and pumping action of the heart.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more , which uses ultrasound waves to produce an image of the heart, is the most useful procedure because it can show both the size and pumping action of the heart.

 General treatment measures include avoiding stress, limiting salt in the diet, and having periods of rest, which help reduce strain on the heart, particularly when the cardiomyopathy is acute or severe.

-Drugs to prevent blood clots, such as warfarin or aspirin, may be used, particularly when ventricles are very dilated and contracting poorly.
+Medications to prevent blood clots, such as warfarin or aspirin, may be used, particularly when ventricles are very dilated and contracting poorly.

 Special precautions are needed when medications are given to women with peripartum cardiomyopathy because some of the medications usually used to treat cardiomyopathy may be absorbed into breast milk and harm nursing infants.